NOTE: The following Festival rules apply to the 2026 Festival.

 Display and Sale of Work

-Artists shall not display or sell manufactured or kit jewelry, ceramics cast from commercial molds, glass created from commercial molds, art supplies, commercial displays, decoupage, or candles.
-Artists shall not display or sell non-original commercially reproduced items such as posters, greeting cards, postcards, calendars, t-shirts, or buttons.
+Artists shall not display or sell manufactured jewelry, ceramics cast from commercial molds, glass created from commercial molds, art supplies, commercial displays, or any craft items made from a kit.
+Artists shall not display or sell non-original commercially reproduced items such as posters, greeting cards, postcards, calendars, t-shirts, tote bags, buttons or other items even those with images of their artwork.
 Works of art that have won any award at the Festival shall not be prominently exhibited in the artist’s booth at any subsequent Festival while the juror is reviewing the booth.
 Such artwork may be kept in a portfolio, bin, or other non-prominent location.

 Booth Display

-Regular booth spaces measure approximately 10′ deep x 10′ wide and double booth spaces measure approximately 10’ deep x 20’ wide.
+Regular booth spaces measure approximately 10′ deep x 10′ wide and double booth spaces measure approximately 20’ wide x 10’ deep.
 All booth spaces will be marked by Festival personnel before artists are permitted to set up their booths.
 All artwork must be contained within the assigned space.

 All displays should be wind-resistant and able to withstand large crowds.
 Water-resistant coverings and weights are highly recommended.
 These items will not be supplied by the Festival.
 Artwork may not be affixed to or leaned against any tree, pole, or other fixture within the Festival grounds.
 Stakes, or any tools or displays that penetrate the ground are prohibited.

 Sharing of booth space is prohibited.
 Only one exhibitor will be permitted in each space unless artists applied and were accepted as partners on collaborative work.
-Each artist must exhibit a minimum of five works to be eligible for jury.
-To be eligible for jurying, the name of the artist and the booth number (provided at check-in) must be displayed clearly at the artist’s booth.
+Each artist must exhibit a minimum of five works to be eligible for jurying, and the name of the artist and the booth number (provided at check-in) must be displayed clearly at the artist’s booth.

 All paintings must be framed or mounted.
-Unframed or unmounted watercolors, drawings, and graphics must be displayed in a portfolio or a bin.
+Unframed or unmounted artworks, including watercolors, drawings, and graphics must be displayed in a portfolio or a bin.

 Category-Specific Rules